It’s become one of the biggest key trends in UK property investment over the past few years – but should you buy to let as a limited company?

 You’ll have limited liability

 The second biggest advantage?
-If you buy to let as a limited company, your investment property becomes legally separate from your personal affairs.
+If you buy an investment property and run it as a limited company, it becomes legally separate from your personal affairs.
 This limited liability essentially means you are no longer personally liable for any losses.

 You could make one or more of your family members a shareholder!
 I’m not a tax expert, but I know it’s popular and, when property investing as a limited business, it seems like a top way of reducing all tax, including inheritance tax.